ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 When it comes to logging, performance is one of the major concerns.
 The manner in which we log and the volume of logs can significantly impact the performance of our applications.
 This is due to the associated costs of heap allocations and the additional work performed by the garbage collector to clean up the heap.
 In addition to allocations, there are also expenses related to I/O operations when writing and flushing data to disk.
 All of these factors contribute to increased utilization of hardware resources (e.g., CPU and memory), resulting in higher energy consumption, which is reflected in our monthly bills.

-We can potentially mitigate these costs by employing strategies such as binary logging, writing to RAMFS or TEMPFS, asynchronous appenders, reducing log verbosity, or by selectively retaining only essential logs, particularly those related to unrecoverable or unexpected scenarios.

 The program measures various logging patterns using human-readable strings, which is often the most common use case in business applications.
 It consists of a total of 1,000,000 iterations, and within each iteration, the logging framework (e.g., `java.util.logging.Logger`) is invoked to log a line.
 It is crucial to note that none of these logs are physically written to disk; instead, they are written to the Null OutputStream.
 This approach is advantageous since the RAPL stats cannot capture any I/O-related activity.

 Source code: [LoggingPatterns.java](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/src/main/java/com/ionutbalosin/jvm/energy/consumption/LoggingPatterns.java)